D38 COVID-19 Safe In-person Instruction and Protocols

 Isolation of COVID-Positive Cases & Quarantines

-- For isolations, the recommended time for isolation will shorten from 10 days for people with COVID-19 to five days, if asymptomatic on day five, followed by five days of wearing a mask when around others.
+- For isolation cases in the event of a positive COVID-19 test, the recommended time for isolation is five days, followed by five days of wearing a mask when around others.

 To avoid any disruptions to our operations, we recommend following all El Paso County Public Health Guidelines.
 If you’re looking for a way to contribute, please consider becoming a substitute teacher.